 It seems rather simple.
 As often great things are.
 There are all kinds of ways to be a buddy.

 Top / Featured Image Credit flickr photo by cogdogblog http://flickr.com/photos/cogdog/2051634110 shared under a Creative Commons (BY) license

-The post "The Conference Buddy Experience at DML" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2015/06/conference-buddy-dml/) on June 14, 2015.
+The post "The Conference Buddy Experience at DML" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2015/06/conference-buddy-dml/) on June 14, 2015.